gabeg805/Brightness/README.md

 To alter the screen brightness, this script modifies a system file, initially owned by root.
 Initialization, allows the designated user to modify this file by changing the ownership to the user.

+## Uninstall

+Rebooting your machine will revert all changes made by *Installation*.